Saturate/AKJIO/content/pages/index.md

 ---

 # Welcome!
-I'm Allan Kimmer Jensen, I work for Pentia A/S. I do crazy stuff with JavaScript and other frontend technologies.
+I'm Allan Kimmer Jensen.
+I do crazy stuff with JavaScript and other frontend technologies.
 [Read More](/about-me).